Molecular Genetic Pathology Fellowship Program

 Molecular Genetic Pathology Fellowship Training Objectives and Duties

-- To become competent in laboratory preparation and handling of nucleic acids using current technologies and instrumentation.
-This includes genomic DNA and RNA preparation from peripheral blood, tissue and archival samples, restriction endonuclease digestion, polymerase chain reaction (PCR) amplification from DNA and RNA, DNA sequencing, and other molecular hybridization assays as necessary and appropriate for clinical application or research.
+- To become familiar with laboratory preparation and handling of nucleic acids using current technologies and instrumentation.
+This includes genomic DNA and RNA preparation from peripheral blood, tissue and archival samples, restriction endonuclease digestion, polymerase chain reaction (PCR) amplification from DNA and RNA, DNA sequencing, and other molecular hybridization assays as necessary and appropriate for clinical application or research

 - Clinical Responsibilities